resteasy/resteasy-spring-boot/sample-app-for-wildfly/README.md

-# Sample application for Wildfly Deployment
+mvn # Sample application for Wildfly Deployment

 This example is for deploying to Wildfly Java EE Full & Web Distribution.